Vacation rentals in Nashville

-Book downtown vacation rental apartments, houses, and more on Airbnb
+Book unique lofts, vacation rentals, and more on Airbnb

-Guests agree: these stays are highly rated for location, cleanliness, and more.
+Guests agree: these vacation rentals are highly rated for location, cleanliness, and more.

 There's no place in the world quite like Nashville.
 Tennessee’s Music City — home to the Country Music Hall of Fame and the Grand Ole Opry — has always had an ear for what travelers want, whether it’s late-night bluegrass jams or buttered biscuits and hot chicken.
 Honky Tonk Row is chockablock with live music venues, leading all the way to the river.
 But don’t mistake Nashville for being a one-trick pony.
 Outdoor activities abound at the Cumberland River, which cuts through town, as well as Percy Priest Lake.
 Neighborhood pride is strong here, and you’ll find plenty of boutiques, bakeries, and vintage shops.
 The city is also dubbed the Athens of the South, for its notable Greek Revival mansions that are immortalized at Andrew Jackson’s Hermitage and the Parthenon.
 And the food here — fried, yes, but also barbecued — is world-class.